bsc-iitm/machine-learning-foundations/docs/week-3/linear_model.md

 We are given both $X$ and $y$.
 This is nothing but our labeled dataset.
-We have to find $\theta$.
+We have to learn $\theta$.
 This leaves us with two questions: